-First of all, Whole Grain Tinkyada Brown Rice Elbow Pasta! (affiliate links) Seriously, this is my favorite whole grain pasta brand out there and I’ve served this dish to a room of 200, many of which insisted on knowing the name of this glorious noodle!
-I’ve ordered it from Amazon, Vitacost, and am also seeing it pop up at my local grocery stores.
-If you can’t find it, you can easily swap it out for your favorite pasta and adjust the cooking time, which I’ll explain in the recipe below.
+First of all, Whole Grain Tinkyada Brown Rice Elbow Pasta! (affiliate links) Seriously, this is my favorite whole grain pasta brand out there and I've served this dish to a room of 200, many of which insisted on knowing the name of this glorious noodle!
+I typically ordered it from Amazon, but it is available at some local grocery stores as well.
+If you can't find it, you can easily swap it out for your favorite pasta and adjust the cooking time, which I'll explain in the recipe below.

 To secure it's title of “The Best”, this Mac and Cheese also meets all the major criteria of tasting rich, cheesy, and creamy, without breaking the calorie bank.
 It took some serious research to figure this one out, but it just had to be done.
 Because if I'm gonna have mac and cheese, it's not gonna be a child size serving of it.
 Here's how I met those essential Rich, Cheesy, and Creamy standards.

 Rich: Unfortunately, skim milk curdles under high heat…or does it.
 With a little research, I discovered that adding cornstarch will stabilize the milk and prevent it from separating.
 Which means heavy cream can successfully be swapped for skim milk!

 Cheesy: In the food world, few things are more disappointing than a flavorless mac.
 I needed all that good cheesy flavor without 6 pounds of cheese.
 Enter a flavor explosion from the spice cupboard and EXTRA SHARP cheddar cheese.
 YES!